Books with Disabled Characters

 Rain Reign: “Not everyone understands Rose’s obsessions, her rules, and the other things that make her different – not her teachers, not other kids, and not her single father.”
 Sounds good, no?
 Oh, and she also perseverates on things!

 Lemonade War Series: Recommended by a blog reader.
 The main girl is quirky and has trouble understanding social cues.
-Then in the 2nd or 3rd book there is definitely a boy who is on the spectrum though the word is never used.
+Then in the 2nd or 3rd book, there is definitely a boy who is on the spectrum though the word is never used.
+She introduces autistic characters throughout the series, and it’s perfect for 9-12-year-olds.